Ripley6811/FSND-P1-Movie-Trailer-Site/README.md

 `description` | An introductory description of the movie.

 ####`compile_website.py`
-Creates the static website by parsing the JSON file of trailer information and runs the fresh_tomatoes function.
+- Creates the static website by parsing the JSON file of trailer information and runs the fresh_tomatoes function.

 ####`media.py`
-Contains the `MovieTrailer` class for movie trailer info.
+- Contains the `MovieTrailer` class for movie trailer info.

 ####`fresh_tomatoes.py`
-Code for creating a static website for displaying movie trailer images and videos.
+- Code for creating a static website for displaying movie trailer images and videos.

-#Resources
+####`styles.css`
+- CSS styling for this single page website.

+####`script.js`
+- JavaScript for running this single page website.

+##Resources
 [Adding a favicon](http://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-for-a-website)
 - Learn how to add a favicon.